Syllabus

 Use of AI in This Course

-I do not prohibit the use of AI in this course since it is clear that it can assist with mundane tasks or expand your ability to do your digital work, especially with coding.
+I do not prohibit the use of AI in this course since it is clear that it can assist with many tasks and expand your understanding and ability to do digital work, especially with coding.
 AI tools will become a standard practice in web design and development by the time you graduate.

 That said, in order to use the AI tools properly, you need to understand JavaScript before your can manipulate scripts generated by AI.
-You will not be able to pass the class, but letting AO take over your own creative thinking.
+You will not be able to pass the class, by letting AI take over your own creative thinking.

-Understand the basics first and then you can use these tools for fast iteration of your ideas.
-You will need to document how and what you use for your projects from AI by detailing your prompts and workflow in the comments of your source code.
+Make an effort to read code, understand it and manipulate it tso that you can use these AI tools for fast iteration of your ideas.
+You will need to document how and what you use for your projects from AI by detailing your steps and workflow in the comments of your source code.
 I expect your use of AI to be a starting point for your output and that you will layer your own insights and creativity over it so that you can uniquely express yourselves.

 The University Syllabus: